 Use our Find a Doctor tool to see if your doctor is in our network.
-Scroll down to your State and filter the results under Medicare by selecting Dual Special Needs from the list.
+Click on Get Started and fill out location information.
+Under the Choose Plans page, scroll to your state and filter the results under Medicare by selecting Dual Special Needs from the list.

 Learn more about out-of-network coverage by reviewing your Evidence of Coverage on our Plan Documents page.

 *Cost-sharing for Medicare-covered benefits is based on your level of Medicaid eligibility.

 Doctor Office Visits (In-Network)